xieyuheng/fidb-zero/docs/manual/05-register-and-login.md

   }
   ```

-  Upon success, the following files will be created:
+  Upon success, the following data files will be created:

   ```
   users/xieyuheng/index.json